-One of the key steps when first starting out is to know the difference between your ego and your true self.
+When first starting, one of the key steps is to know the difference between your ego and your true self.

 Ego vs Self – Who is in control